ProjectIxian/projectixian.github.io/_tech_docs/whitepaper.md

  * Consensus-based block acceptance that allows the network to dynamically adjust the requirement for block validity.
  * Fast and stable block validation and acceptance, based on the “Distributed Lockstep” method, which allows parallel computation by the distinct nodes.
  * Redacted Blockchain, which allows new nodes to join the network quickly and efficiently, without large downloads or massive recomputation.
- * Hybrid Proof-of-Work and Proof-of-Stake algorithm, which takes advantage of both methods where appropriate for new currency generation.
+ * Hybrid consensus Proof-of-Work algorithm, which takes advantage of the former for low processing cost of network operation and the latter for rapid currency generation in the initial phases.

 ### Ixian S2